cabal-club/cable/wire.md

 `post_type`s.
 Implementers MUST only use `post_type > 255`.
 The
 first 256 are reserved for core protocol use.

-Hosts SHOULD discard posts with a `post_type` that they don't understand or support.

 All fields specified in the subsequent subsections MUST be present for a post of a given `post_type`.